-Gerry Pels, Chair of the Firm-wide Environmental Section – Energy and Industry, has been one of the leaders of the Texas environmental legal community for over 30 years.
+Gerry Pels, Chair of the Firm-wide Environmental Section – Energy and Industry and ESG practice, has been one of the leaders of the Texas environmental legal community for over 30 years.
 His diverse practice focuses on:

 - Environmental compliance

 - Environmental, Social and Governance ("ESG") program development, reporting and risk mitigation